 Couple months back I decided to create a new remarketing campaigns in Google Ads.
 Instead of uploading my banner ads I decided to use Google Responsive ads.

 I uploaded Infographs and cropped the top section.
+It was a quick fix because I was able to use something that I had already created.
 Here is what it looked like.

 To test out my theory I had my artist create some other banner ads for companies we work with.
 Here is one for Twin Home Experts.

 Here is what the actual banner ad looks like on a mobile phone.
-Pretty eye catching.
+It’s Pretty eye catching.

 The next time you are looking for a banner ad that will improve you Click Through Rate and your conversions, reach out.
 We have the staff on hand that can design the perfect banner ad for you business.